 Every head coach has his own theories and strategies for playing time in these games.
 With that said, there’s a basic game plan that a lot of teams use.

-First game the starters will maybe play one drive.
+First game the starters will maybe play one or two drives (will sometimes be a set number of plays).
 The second week you might see them play the entire 1st quarter or even the 1st half.

 Third week they almost always play the entire first half and at least one drive to start the 3rd quarter.
 Closest thing to a regular season game.
 After that most teams rest all of their key players in Week 4.